RedisAI/VectorSimilarity/docs/disk_hnsw_multithreaded_architecture.md

 ### 1. Lightweight Insert Jobs

-Each insert job is lightweight and only stores metadata (vectorId, elementMaxLevel).
+Each insert job (to the threadpool) is lightweight and only stores metadata (vectorId, elementMaxLevel).
 Vector data is looked up from shared storage when the job executes, minimizing memory usage when many jobs are queued.

 ```
 ┌──────────────────────────────────────────────────────────────┐